R-Krishnakumar94/Sales_Dashboard_Project/README.md

 # Sales Dashboard Project

 ## Project Overview
-This project demonstrates the process of creating a sales database using SQL, performing data analysis, and building an interactive dashboard in Excel.
-The objective is to gain insights into customer spending, sales trends, and product performance.
+This project demonstrates the application of SQL in building a sales data analysis pipeline.
+Starting from scratch, we designed a structured database using SQL to store and manage sales data, enabling efficient querying and analysis.
+Using SQL’s powerful data manipulation and aggregation capabilities, we transformed raw data into meaningful insights.
+Finally, we brought these insights into an interactive Excel dashboard to visualize patterns and trends across various aspects, such as customer behavior, product performance, and sales growth.

+This project highlights several SQL concepts, including:

+Database Design: Defining relational tables and setting up primary and foreign keys to maintain data integrity.
+Data Insertion and Population: Using INSERT statements to populate tables with sample data.
+Data Filtering and Aggregation: Leveraging SQL queries with GROUP BY, JOIN, and filtering clauses to gather insights from the data.
+Complex Queries: Combining multiple tables through JOIN operations to analyze customer orders, product categories, and regional sales, allowing us to dive deep into sales trends and customer behavior.

 ## Project Objectives
 1. **Database Creation**: Designed SQL tables to store customer, product, and sales data.